Public Holidays in Turkey 2026 – National & Islamic Observances

 Religious and Cultural Significance

-Turkey’s Islamic holidays such as Ramazan Bayramı and Kurban Bayramı follow the lunar calendar and may shift each year.
-National holidays including Republic Day and Victory Day highlight the founding of the modern Republic and Atatürk’s legacy.
+Turkey’s Islamic holidays such as Ramazan Bayramı and Kurban Bayramı emphasize charity, prayer, and family gatherings.
+National holidays including Republic Day, Victory Day, and Democracy & National Unity Day highlight the country’s republican values and Atatürk’s legacy.

 Public Observances and Closures